 - Providing students with a cutting-edge program that integrates quantitative-engineering skills with biological and medical sciences.
 Students acquire the skills to engage in technological innovations that give people longer, healthier and more productive lives.

 - Giving students an opportunity to focus on a wide range of contemporary topics critical to biomedical engineering.
-Students choose courses in topics that include biomedical instrumentation, biomaterials, drug delivery, orthopedic biomechanics and devices, protein engineering, anatomy and physiology, biochemistry, immunology, bioinformatics, systems analysis and mathematics, medical imaging and material science.
+Students choose courses in topics that include biomedical instrumentation, biomaterials, drug delivery, orthopaedic biomechanics and devices, protein engineering, anatomy and physiology, biochemistry, immunology, bioinformatics, systems analysis and mathematics, medical imaging and material science.

 In the years ahead, health and human productivity can be improved vastly through major advances in medicine.
 The successful, seamless integration of biology and modern engineering will drive those advances.
 Scientists anticipate future breakthroughs ranging from the design of drugs customized to an individual’s genome to the perfection of artificial implantable organs.
 Aggressive and intelligent integration of engineering with the biological and medical sciences will hasten the realization of these and other innovations, leading to longer, healthier and more productive lives.
 Scientists now can visualize internal structures with a level of clarity thought impossible only a decade ago.
 With the improved diagnosis that comes from these advances and those that follow, science will discover further treatments.

 Today, miniature devices can be manipulated through endoscopes, making it possible to perform minimally invasive surgery that reduces patient trauma.
-In the future, the micro-fabrication of biomedical devices at Polytechnic and elsewhere will enhance surgical technology and increase the functionality and quality of life of the physically-impaired in applications ranging from congenital defects to improving major organ function (heart, kidneys and liver).
+In the future, the micro-fabrication of biomedical devices at Tandon and elsewhere will enhance surgical technology and increase the functionality and quality of life of the physically-impaired in applications ranging from congenital defects to improving major organ function (heart, kidneys and liver).
 Other areas show similar promise.
 Breakthroughs in human tissue research point to the possibilities of replacing damaged or diseased bone, cartilage and other tissues with newly engineered materials.
 Bioresorbable materials will substitute for permanent implants to allow tissue recovery followed by clearance of the degraded implant material.
 New imaging modalities are emerging that provide advanced information and monitoring capabilities.
 Wireless technology will integrate medical devices and home-care systems with primary healthcare providers, and facilitate the storage and retrieval of patient data.
 Over the coming decades, these and other extraordinary developments will dramatically affect lives.

 Full- and Part-time Students